Mohammed Muntari Tagoe

-Mohammed Muntari Tagoe (born 8 January 1992), is a Ghanaian footballer who plays for Jimma Aba Jifar in Ethiopia as a goalkeeper.
-Tagoe comes from Accra in the Greater Accra Region of Ghana.
+Mohammed Muntari Tagoe (born 8 January 1992) is a Ghanaian professional footballer who plays as a goalkeeper for Ethiopian Premier League club Hawassa City.

 Club career

 Madina Youth FC

 Muntari spent a number of seasons with Madina Youth FC (third-tier side in Accra) before he joined Medeama S.C. of Tarkwa.
 He played there from 2008 to 2010.

 Medeama SC (2010-2017)

 Tagoe joined Medeama S.C. in the 2010–2011 Ghana Premier League season where he signed a long-term contract.
 He spent a total of six seasons at the Tarkwa and Aboaso Park.
 He won three trophies at the club including two FA Cup titles.
 He was the captain of the team as of 2014–2016.

 Tagoe featured in Medeama 3–1 defeat to TP Mazembe in the CAF Confederation Cup in 2016, he made lots of saves which prevented TP Mazembe from getting more in before half time.
 Medeama SC knocked out Al Ittihad and Al Shendy of Libya and Sudan respectively in the previous rounds to book a ticket with Mamelodi Sundowns.